bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

     * So how does `useradd` assign a UID of 1000+?
       * can view the `/etc/login.defs` to view default configs for user creation with useradd
       * the settings in this file overrides the default behaviour of `/etc/default/useradd`
+      * this is where you would make changes for the default configs for user creation

 * What does this data do?